 - (4) (a) A marketplace seller may not collect and remit the tax under this chapter on a taxable retail sale when the sale is made through the marketplace and the marketplace provider certifies, as required under subsection (3), that it will collect and remit such tax.
 A marketplace seller shall exclude such sales made through the marketplace from the marketplace seller's tax return under s.
 212.11. - (b) 1.
-A marketplace seller that has a physical presence in this state shall register and shall collect and remit the tax imposed under this chapter on all taxable retail sales made outside of the marketplace. - 2.
+A marketplace seller who has a physical presence in this state shall register and shall collect and remit the tax imposed under this chapter on all taxable retail sales made outside of the marketplace. - 2.
 A marketplace seller making a substantial number of remote sales as defined in s.
-212.0596(3)(b) shall register and shall collect and remit the tax imposed under this chapter on all taxable retail sales made outside of the marketplace.
-Sales made through the marketplace are not considered for the purposes of determining whether the seller has made a substantial number of remote sales. - (5) (a) A marketplace provider shall allow the department to examine and audit its books and records pursuant to s.
+212.0596(1) shall register and shall collect and remit the tax imposed under this chapter on all taxable retail sales made outside of the marketplace.
+For the purposes of determining whether a marketplace seller made a substantial number of remote sales, the marketplace seller shall consider only those sales made outside of a marketplace. - (5) (a) A marketplace provider shall allow the department to examine and audit its books and records pursuant to s.
 212.13.

-For retail sales facilitated through a marketplace, the department may not examine or audit the books and records of marketplace sellers, nor may the department assess marketplace sellers except to the extent the marketplace provider seeks relief under paragraph (b).
-The department may examine, audit, and assess a marketplace seller for retail sales made outside of the marketplace under paragraph (4) (b). - (b) The marketplace provider is relieved of liability for the tax on the retail sale and the marketplace seller or customer is liable for the tax imposed under this chapter if the marketplace provider demonstrates to the department's satisfaction that the marketplace provider made a reasonable effort to obtain accurate information related to the retail sales facilitated through the marketplace from the marketplace seller, but that the failure to collect and pay the correct amount of tax imposed under this chapter was due to the marketplace seller providing incorrect or incomplete information to the marketplace provider.
-This paragraph does not apply to a retail sale for which the marketplace provider is the seller if the marketplace provider and marketplace seller are related parties or if transactions between a marketplace seller and marketplace buyer are not conducted at arm's length.
+For retail sales facilitated through a marketplace, the department may not examine or audit the books and records of marketplace sellers, nor may the department assess marketplace sellers except to the extent that the marketplace provider seeks relief under paragraph (b).
+The department may examine, audit, and assess a marketplace seller for retail sales made outside of a marketplace under paragraph (4) (b).
+This paragraph does not provide relief to a marketplace seller who is under audit; has been issued a bill, notice, or demand for payment; or is under an administrative or judicial proceeding before July 1, 2021.

-- (6) For purposes of registration pursuant to s.
-212.18, a marketplace is deemed a separate place of business. - (7) A marketplace provider and marketplace seller may agree by contract or otherwise that if a marketplace provider pays the tax imposed under this chapter on a retail sale facilitated through a marketplace for a marketplace seller as a result of an audit or otherwise, the marketplace provider has the right to recover such tax and any associated interest and penalties from the marketplace seller. - (8) Consistent with s.
-213.21, the department may settle and compromise any tax, interest, or penalty assessed on retail sales conducted through a marketplace. - (9) For purposes of this section, the limitations in ss.
-213.30(3) and 213.756(2) apply. - (10) This section may not be construed to authorize the state to collect sales tax from both the marketplace provider and the marketplace seller on the same retail sale.
+- (b) The marketplace provider is relieved of liability for the tax on the retail sale and the marketplace seller or customer is liable for the tax imposed under this chapter if the marketplace provider demonstrates to the department's satisfaction that the marketplace provider made a reasonable effort to obtain accurate information related to the retail sales facilitated through the marketplace from the marketplace seller, but that the failure to collect and pay the correct amount of tax imposed under this chapter was due to the provision of incorrect or incomplete information to the marketplace provider by the marketplace seller.
+This paragraph does not apply to a retail sale for which the marketplace provider is the seller if the marketplace provider and the marketplace seller are related parties or if transactions between a marketplace seller and marketplace buyer are not conducted at arm's length. - (6) For purposes of registration pursuant to s.
+212.18, a marketplace is deemed a separate place of business. - (7) A marketplace provider and a marketplace seller may agree by contract or otherwise that if a marketplace provider pays the tax imposed under this chapter on a retail sale facilitated through a marketplace for a marketplace seller as a result of an audit or otherwise, the marketplace provider has the right to recover such tax and any associated interest and penalties from the marketplace seller.